V-Sekai/manuals/decisions/20230415-load-collaborate.md

-# Proposed: Hit a collaborate button to load up into V-Sekai
+# Draft: Hit a collaborate button to load up into V-Sekai

 ### Context and Problem Statement